 Associated Students of the University of Utah

-The organization known as the Associated Students of the University of Utah is the official student organization of the University.
-Its constitution and amendments thereto must be approved by the student body and the Board of Trustees.
+The organization known as the Associated Students of the University of Utah (ASUU) is the official student organization of the University.
+The ASUU shall have a constitution and bylaws.
+Proposed amendments to the ASUU Constitution shall be presented for review and advice of the Committee on Student Affairs, then presented for approval of the University Board of Trustees, and finally presented for approval by a general referendum of the student body of the University.
+Its constitution and amendments thereto must be approved by the student body, and the Board of Trustees.
 At least three (3) weeks prior to the meeting at which a constitution or amendment thereto is to be submitted to the Board of Trustees for approval, the appropriate officer of the Associated Students of the University of Utah shall file a copy of the said constitution or amendment with the faculty-student Committee on Student Affairs.
 The Committee on Student Affairs shall consider the constitution or amendment and at least one (1) week before the next meeting of the Board of Trustees transmit the same together with their recommendations to the president of the University of Utah.
 The president of the University shall transmit the proposed constitution or amendment to the appropriate committee of the Board of Trustees with his recommendations for the committee's consideration and recommendation to the board.
 The proposed constitution or amendment shall be submitted to the Board of Trustees of the University of Utah and approved by the board before it is submitted to a general referendum of the student body.

-Apportionment Board

-The Apportionment Board shall control the apportionment of funds of the Associated Students of the University of Utah.

-Rule R6-401.
+Recognized Student Organizations

+A student organization that wishes to be recognized by the University and to receive any of the benefits associated with recognition, must comply with the registration process outlined by Student Leadership & Involvement and University Rule R6-401.

 Committee on Student Affairs Committee [USER NOTE: As of 2011 this section D is under review for major revison.
 Contact Dean of Student for information]